joel-beck/readnext/README.md

         - $N$ is the total number of documents in the corpus,
         - $k$, $b$, and $\delta$ are free parameters.

+        Default values of $k = 1.5$, $b = 0.75$, and $\delta = 1.0$ are adapted from the [rank_bm25 package](https://github.com/dorianbrown/rank_bm25/blob/990470ebbe6b28c18216fd1a8b18fe7446237dd6/rank_bm25.py#L176).

 2. **Static embedding models**

     They produce dense vector embeddings where the embedding dimension is fixed (here set to the default of 300) and independent of the vocabulary size.
+    Word embeddings are averaged dimension-wise to obtain a single embedding vector for each abstract.
     Again, `spaCy` is used for text preprocessing and tokenization.
     All three static embedding models are pretrained and implemented via their `gensim` interface: